Campus Executive Committee

 Welcome!
 We hope that you can find a club that interests you in Student Life at CCRI!
 If you notice there is a club or organization that isn't represented at our campus, or you would like to create a new club/organization please see the Office of Student Life's website.

-Student Clubs and organizations are responsible for sending updated contact information and revised club constitutions to the Office of Student Life and the Office of Student Government.
-Please email that information to Rebecca Yount, Associate Dean, Office of Student Life at email@example.com
+Student clubs and organizations are responsible for sending updated contact information and revised club constitutions to the Office of Student Life and the Office of Student Government.
+Please email such information to your Liston Student Government at firstname.lastname@example.org and Dr. Rebecca Yount, Associate Dean, Office of Student Life at email@example.com

 Advisor: Joanne Orabone